mustafaturksavas/Hackintosh-El-Capitan-Installation/README.md

 ### <a name="notes"></a>Notes

 - XtraFinder's "System Integrity Protection is enabled" doesn't have a solution.
-Do not change **CsrActiveConfig** to **0x14**, because after a while it gives "Missing Bluetooth Controller Transport" error and you can't fix it unless you change it back from clover settings.
+Do not change **CsrActiveConfig** to **0x14**, because after a while it gives "Missing Bluetooth Controller Transport" error and you can't fix it unless you change it back from clover settings (It happened after many restarts). _Setting **CsrActiveConfig** to **0x7** seems to work for now._